jacebenson/jace.pro/content/post/2020-04-28-atf-recorder-by-paul-morris/index.md

 A few things to note.
 As of right now it is only written to work on UI16, and there are some things that are still being worked on.
 Other projects like it are Jared Laethem's [Dotwalk.io Bootstrap](https://dotwalk.io/bootstrap)

-When I tried Paul share out it created the steps, but a few steps werent created.
+When I tried Paul share out it created the steps, but a few steps weren't created.
 But it got a lot of the things.
-I may end up installing this on a subprod to generate the tests and then tweak as needed.
+I may end up installing this on a sub=prod to generate the tests and then tweak as needed.

-In anycase you all should check out this tool and give your feedback on the [share page](https://developer.servicenow.com/connect.do#!/share/contents/5672333_regress_atf_service_catalog_test_generator).
+In any case you all should check out this tool and give your feedback on the [share page](https://developer.servicenow.com/connect.do#!/share/contents/5672333_regress_atf_service_catalog_test_generator).